mulesoft-assets/template-healthcare-fitness2crm-sync-process-api/README.md

 As a FitBit user I want a microservice to synchronize Device and Observation data between FitBit system and CRM (e.g. Salesforce Health Cloud).

 Fitness to CRM Sync Process API is part of the Healthcare Templates Solution.
 This template calls FitBit System API to authorize Patient on Fitbit system.
-After Patient is authorized, poller once a day retrieve required data from through the FitBit System API and migrate them to CRM system using the standardized FHIR structures [version 1.0.2 DSTU2](https://www.hl7.org/FHIR/DSTU2/index.html).
+After Patient is authorized, historical data are migrated and poller once a day retrieve required data from FitBit through the FitBit System API and migrate them to CRM system using the standardized FHIR structures [version 1.0.2 DSTU2](https://www.hl7.org/FHIR/DSTU2/index.html).

 # Considerations <a name="considerations"/>